 Bride of Frankenstein (1935)

-You can read me go on and on about this masterpiece here.
+I’ve already gone on and on about this masterpiece.
 I don’t have much more to say about the greatest of Universal’s classic monster films, so I’ll turn to the disc details.
 The transfer contends with the first Frankenstein as the highlight of the collection.
 But Bride of Frankenstein has a more organic appearance, showing its age without revealing any damage.
 The film has a pleasing grain texture and painterly quality different from the stark look of Frankenstein.
 Viewers who want a perfectly pristine look won’t cheer over the transfer, but I think it’s as faithful as the restoration could get to what showed on cinema screens in 1935.
 The 2.0 Mono DTS-MA sound mix is excellent, which is especially good news for Bride of Frankenstein because of the famous musical score by Franz Waxman; no other movie in the set needed the sound restored as much, and Universal’s team delivered.

 There are no new supplements here except for a short piece on film restoration at Universal, although not Bride specifically.
 The old extras are among the best available in the set: a lengthy documentary on the movie and Scott MacQueen’s encyclopedic commentary.

 The Wolf Man (1941)